kenneymoh/scheduled-tweets/docs/mvc.md

 Host: 127.0.0.1

 ## routes
-matchers for the ur that is requested
+matchers for the url that is requested

 get for "/about"